A Day in the Life of a Surgical Technologist

 Post-Operative Duties

-- Restock operating rooms after a procedure
+- Restocking the operating room supplies after a procedure

 Clocking Out as a Surgical Technologist

-As your shift ends and another Surgical Tech prepares to replace you, it’s your responsibility to complete any outstanding tasks and ensure the OR is ready for another shift.
 If surgery is about to start, you may need to recount instruments with the next Surgical Tech.
-You’ll also want to ensure any paperwork from your shift is signed and sent to the correct destination, such as pathology or the blood bank.
-Outside the OR, you may participate in quality improvement initiatives.
+You’ll also want to confirm that any paperwork from your shift is signed and sent to the correct destinations such as pathology or the blood bank.
+Additionally, you’ll want to ensure that all pertinent information related to schedules, patients, or supplies is passed on to the next tech.

 The Challenges of Surgical Technology